Pros Vs. Cons of Hiring Your Friend at Work

 - You will have someone around at work who you enjoy spending time with

 - They could take advantage of the friendship and not work as hard as you would like

 - Other employees may assume friends are being shown favoritism even if they aren’t

 - Giving feedback to a friend is even more difficult and/or they may not take you seriously

 - Problems at work may carry out of the office and vice versa

-If you decide to hire a friend be sure and set a few rules in advance so there is a clear understanding of your expectations.
-These rules include: always act professional in the work place, while at work make sure your friend knows that you are the supervisor and not just friends, and if you feel like things aren’t working talk about what you are feeling; don’t let things fester.
+If you decide to hire a friend be sure and set a few ground rules in advance so there is a clear understanding of your expectations.
+These rules include: always act professional in the work place, while at work make sure your friend knows that you are the supervisor and not just friends, and if you feel like things aren’t working, talk about what you are feeling; don’t let things fester.